kserve/kserve/docs/MULTIMODELSERVING_GUIDE.md

 And the number of models which can be deployed in a cluster will no longer be limited by the maximum pods limitation and the maximum IP address limitation.

+The [benchmark test results](./samples/multimodelserving/benchmark/BENCHMARK.md) are able to support the statements above.

 ## How Multi-Model serving address those limitations
 We designed a new CustomResource called "TrainedModel" which represents a machine learning model.
 It can be loaded into a designated InferenceService.